Scotland`s War Memorials

 The Beardmore Memorial and HMS Ramillies

 This superb steel sculpture of the Revenge-class battle-ship by Tom McEndrick took the artist three years to complete and now takes pride of place atop the Beardmore Memorial in Clydebank.
-HMS Ramillies was built by William Beardmore & Co at their Dalmuir yard and not only was she one of the most famous warships to be built on Clydeside, but she saw action in both World Wars.
+HMS Ramillies was built by William Beardmore & Co at their shipyard in Dalmuir, Clydebank, and not only was she one of the most famous warships to be built on Clydeside, but served in both World Wars.

 When the Second World War broke out in 1939 Ramillies was stationed at Scapa Flow in Orkney, with the British Home Fleet and although by that time obsolete, her 15 inch (381mm) guns were a valuable asset.
 She went on to escort convoys, not only in the North Atlantic but in the Mediterranean and Indian Oceans and she was the first ship on which a young Prince Philip served.